DEMP1993/ESP32_Bluetooth_Audio_DEMP1993/README.md

 # **ESP32 Audio Connector**
-This project connects your Bluetooth Audio Source to your Speaker
+This project connects your Audio Source over Bluetooth to the ESP32

 You need:
 -The ESP32 Audio Devolopment Board